Mohave people: Religion

-The Mohave creator is Matevilya, who gave the people their names and their commandments.
-His son is Mastamho, who gave them the River and taught them how to plant.
-Historically this was an agrarian culture; they planted in the fertile floodplain of the untamed river, following the age-old customs of the Aha cave.
+The Mohave creator is Matavilya, who gave Mojave people their clans.
+His little brother is Mastamho, who gave them the Colorado River and taught them how to plant.
+Historically, Mojave were agrarian; they planted in the fertile floodplain of the untamed river, following the age-old customs of the Aha cave.
 They have traditionally used the indigenous plant Datura as a deliriant hallucinogen in a religious sacrament.
 A Mohave who is coming of age must consume the plant in a rite of passage, in order to enter a new state of consciousness.

 History

-Much of early Mojave history remains unrecorded in writing, since the Mojave language was not written in precolonial times.
-They depended on oral communication to transmit their history and culture from one generation to the next.
-Disease, outside cultures and encroachment on their territory disrupted their social organization.
+Early Mojave history is primarily oral history since the Mojave language was not written in precolonial times.
+Disease, outside cultures, and white encroachment on their territory disrupted their social organization.
 Together with having to adapt to a majority culture of another language, this resulted in interrupting the Mojave transmission of their stories and songs to the following generations.

 The tribal name has been spelled in Spanish and English transliteration in more than 50 variations, such as Hamock avi, Amacava, A-mac-ha ves, A-moc-ha-ve, Jamajabs, and Hamakhav.
 This has led to misinterpretations of the tribal name, also partly traced to a translation error in Frederick W. Hodge's 1917 Handbook of the American Indians North of Mexico (1917).
 This incorrectly defined the name Mohave as being derived from hamock, (three), and avi, (mountain).
 According to this source, the name refers to the mountain peaks known as The Needles in English, located near the Colorado River.
 (The city of Needles, California is located a few miles north from here).
 But, the Mojave call these peaks Huukyámpve, which means "where the battle took place," referring to the battle in which the God-son, Mastamho, slew the sea serpent.

 Ancestral lands

-The Mojave held lands along the river that stretched from Black Canyon, where the tall pillars of First House of Mutavilya loomed above the river, past Avi kwame or Spirit Mountain, the center of spiritual things, to the Quechan Valley, where the lands of other tribes began.
-As related to contemporary landmarks, their lands began in the north at Hoover Dam and ended about one hundred miles below Parker Dam on the Colorado River, or aha kwahwat in Mojave.
-The most famous incident in the nineteenth center was the adoption of Olive Oatman after her family was massacred by another tribe, all prior to them living on the reservation.
+The Mojave held lands along the Colorado River, Aha Macav in their language, that stretched from Black Canyon, where the tall pillars of First House of Mutavilya loomed above the river, past Avi kwame or Spirit Mountain, the center of spiritual things, to the Quechan Valley, where the lands of other tribes began.
+As related to contemporary landmarks, their lands began in the north at Hoover Dam and ended about one hundred miles below Parker Dam on the Colorado River.

-19th–20th centuries
+Early European contact

+A Spanish expedition entered Mojave territory in 1604.
+Juan Onate led the expedition in search of silver.
+In 1775, Francisco Garcés, a Spanish friar, met with the Mojave.